-Students who successfully complete the Certificate of Higher Education in Common Law or passing three modules including LSM are eligible to transfer in the second year of the LLB (Hons) Programme and continue on as LLB (Hons) students.
+As a direct entry route to the 2nd year of the University of London Undergraduate Law Programme, the Certificate of Higher Education in Common Law is equivalent to first year University of London LLB (Hons) and students undertake the same modules as LLB (Hons) students.
+Students who successfully complete the Certificate of Higher Education in Common Law by passing three modules including Legal System & Methods are eligible to transfer in the second year of the LLB (Hons) Programme and continue on as LLB (Hons) students without any additional qualification.

-- The applicant must pass the University of London’s online entrance test and the interview with Themis School of Law
+The applicant must pass the University of London’s Online Entrance Test and the Interview with Themis School of Law

 English Language requirements:-

 Applicants for the CertHE need to demonstrate a good level of English Language skills to be admitted to the Programme.
 Themis School of Law accepts a range of English Language proficiency evidence, including proficiency test scores such as O-Level English Language Examination, IELTS & TOEFL.
 However, if a student has successfully completed a different English Language Proficiency Qualification, you are encouraged to email us at email@example.com so a member of the Admissions Committee can guide you accordingly.

 Students who successfully enroll on the CertHE course at Themis School of Law are also provided with English Language Support classes to ensure enhancement of writing and comprehension skills which will allow our students to perform exceptionally on the UOL Examination.

 Please take note of the Admission Process below: